 In principle this is good and the brush looks smart, but you have to actually power the brush on to see what cleaning mode it is on.
 So if you can’t remember what you last used, power it on to take a look, but remember to do this before adding toothpaste!

 I get the minimal look and design but for me this has gone past the point of practicality.

 Sorry I have to knock points off for Philips here.
 On other models they have another button to cycle through modes.
 I get the idea why, but I will take function over design in this instance.

 This is perhaps worsened, if like many the brush handle is shared between users.
 You constantly need to check and maybe cycle through the modes.
 The redeeming feature is that 5 cleaning modes makes this applicable for a wide array of users.

-The different cleaning modes last for differing amounts of time and deliver different frequencies and brush strokes to the teeth to deliver a different clean.
+The different cleaning modes, which we summarise below but explain in more detail here, last for differing amounts of time and deliver different frequencies and brush strokes to the teeth to deliver a different clean.

 A little more detail on each:

 - Clean – The ultimate in plaque removal (Standard mode).
 Lasts for 2 minutes.